Frequently Asked Questions

 Why are roofing quotes so different from company to company? +

+Ask what is included, what the warranty actually covers, and whether you can reach that company in three years when something needs fixing.
 We show you exactly what we are installing, why, and what it costs.
 Line by line.
 No hidden fees.
 No bait and switch.

 How do I get a price for my roof? +